kostyanoob/covid19_toolkit/README.md

 4) Use the checklist to mark the people that were actually tested (mark a V sign next to their names)
 5) (next day) Run the software again, the software will automatically *merge* the checklist and the main XLSX file of the previous day (creating a new XLSX file carrying the selected date) And then go to step (2).

+# Assumptions
-Assumption: all the results are negative.Since  if they were positive, a special protocol should be applied in the organization, which is beyond the scope of this software.
+1) all the results are negative.
+Since if they were positive, a special protocol should be applied in the organization, which is beyond the scope of this software.